-Hazard A Hazard B Hazard C 3.
-RIS SK ANALYSIS a.
-Probability of hazard occurrence Low - because chlorine is stored in an area with leak detection equipment In 24 hour service with alarms.
-Protective equipment is kept outside storage room.
-High - Highway interchange has a history of accidents due to poor visibility of exits and entrances.
-Low - facility has up to date containment facilities with leak detection equipment, and an emergency plan for its employees.
-There are good security arrangements that would deter tampering or accidents resulting from civil uprisings. b.
-Consequences if people are exposed High levels of chlorine gas in the nursing home and factory could cause death and respiratory distress.
+- Hazard A Hazard B Hazard C 3.
+RISK RISK ANALYSIS rci Ti Probability of hazard occurrence Low - because chlorine is stored in an area with leak detection equipment In 24 hour service with alarms.
+Protective equipment is kept outside storage High - Highway interchange has a history of accidents due to poor visibility of exits and entrances.
+Low - facility has up-to-date containment facilities with leak detection equipment, and an emergency plan for its employees.
+There are good security arrangements that would deter tampering or accidents resulting from civil uprisings. e Consequences if people are exposed High levels of chlorine gas in the nursing home and factory could cause death and respiratory distress.
 Bedridden nursing home patients are especially susceptible.
 Release of vapors and subsequent fire may cause traffic accidents.
 Injured and trapped motorists are subject to lethal vapors and possible incineration.
 Windblown vapors can cause respiratory distress for nearby residents and business patrons.
 If accident occurs while school is in session, children could be killed, blinded, and/or suffer chronic debilitating respiratory problems.
-Plant workers would be subject to similar effects at any time.
-C. cosequences for Property Possible superficial damage to facility equipment and structures from corrosive fumes (repairable).
+Plant workers would be subject to similar effects at any time. ට ට Consequences for property Possible superficial damage to facility equipment and structures from corrosive fumes (repairable).
 Repairable damage to highway.
 Potential destruction of nearby vehicles due to fire or explosions.
 Vapors may explode in a confined space causing property damage (repairable).
 Damage could result from fires (repairable). d.
-Cosequences of environmental exposure Possible destruction of surrounding fauna and flora.
+G Consequences of environmental exposure Possible destruction of surrounding fauna and flora.
 Potential for fire damage to adjacent forest preserve due to combustible material (recoverable in the long term).
-Farm animals and other fauna could be killed or suffer health effects necessitating their destruction or indirectly causing death. e.
-Probability of simultaneous emergencies Low High Low f.
-Unusual environmental conditions None Hilly terrain prone to mists, thus creating adverse driving conditions.
+Farm animals and other fauna could be killed or suffer health effects necessitating their destruction or indirectly causing death. e U Probability of simultaneous emergencies Low High Low ں ر ب Unusual environmental conditions None Hilly terrain prone to mists, thus creating adverse driving conditions.
 Located in a 500 year river flood plan.